rjnigam/aryavarta/MARKDOWN_SYSTEM.md

 # 🎉 MARKDOWN PUBLISHING SYSTEM - COMPLETE!

-Your Gurukul platform now has a **professional article publishing system**!
+Your Aryavarta platform now has a **professional article publishing system**!
 No database needed, no complex admin panel—just simple markdown files.

 ---